 People learn the virtue of simplicity only when it is too late.
 You can buy a house but not a home, a clock but not time, an island but not inner peace, pleasure but not love.
 Spiritual things just cannot be bought.
+Here are four short stories as examples.

 By Bernie V. Lopez, eastwindreplyctr@gmail.com